hendrikmitk/hendrikharlichs/src/routes/+page.md

 I have been a project manager, product owner, online editor, and even a car mechanic, but solving real-world problems and building useful, value-added web applications is what I enjoy the most!

 I graduated from the Full-Stack Web Development program at the [Hamburg Coding School](https://hamburgcodingschool.com/) and consider myself a life-long learner.
+On my [blog](/notes) I share my experiences and deal with tech topics.

 ## Contact